MFarhanZ1/api-setoran-hafalan/README.md

 ## 🤝 Contributing

-Contributions are crucial for improving iMemoraise.
+Contributions are crucial for improving Setoran Hafalan Services.
 We welcome and value any help or suggestions.

 To contribute, fork the repository, create a pull request, or open a new issue to discuss potential enhancements.
 Don’t forget to star the repository if you find it helpful!
 Thank you for your support!